dgrignol/dRSA-meg-masc/docs/PIPELINE_USAGE.md

 - **Matrix-level cluster analysis**
   - When subject metadata indicates `lock_subsample_to_word_onset=True`, the script performs 2D cluster permutation tests on the group dRSA matrices in addition to the lag curves.
 Significant matrix clusters are outlined in white on the heatmaps and stored in the `.npz` cache.
   - Use `--force-matrix-clusters` to run the matrix permutation even if the metadata shows unlocked subsamples (default off).
+The `--skip-matrix-clusters` flag does the opposite by disabling the matrix test altogether, regardless of the metadata.
-The `--n-permutations` value applies to both lag and matrix tests.
+  - The `--n-permutations` value applies to both lag and matrix tests.
   - `--matrix-downsample-factor` reduces matrix resolution before cluster testing (e.g., `--matrix-downsample-factor 2` averages 2×2 blocks for ~75% faster permutations; `--matrix-downsample-factor 4` averages 4×4 blocks for ~94% faster permutations; larger factors scale roughly with 1/factor²).
 The resulting significant blocks are projected back onto the full-resolution heatmap for plotting.
   - Matrix permutation results are cached alongside the usual averages so replotting with `--plot-only` reproduces the overlays without recomputation.
 - **Logging**